Skip to content

 This is the other point where groups go wrong, and it is worth being precise.
 The Country-by-Country report is filed by the group’s Ultimate Parent Entity where that parent is tax resident in the UAE.
 It is a single, group-level filing — one report covering the whole group, submitted by the entity at the top of the ownership chain.

-What does not happen is every UAE entity in the group filing its own report.
-Ordinary constituent entities do not each submit a Country-by-Country report.
+What does not happen is every UAE entity in the group filing its own report — or its own notification.
+Ordinary constituent entities do not each submit a Country-by-Country report, and they do not each file a notification either.
 That would defeat the purpose of a single consolidated group view.
-The report is one filing; the multiplicity, where it exists, sits on the notification side, where relevant constituent entities identify the reporting entity so each authority knows where the report lives.
+In the UAE both filings sit with the same UAE-resident parent, which names itself as the reporting entity on the notification, so the group carries one notification and one report rather than a scatter of filings across its members.

-The report is one filing by the parent or surrogate.
-The notification is the piece that tells every relevant authority where that single report lives.
+In the UAE both filings sit with the same UAE-resident parent — the notification names the reporting entity, the report carries the data.
 Confuse the two and you either over-file, under-file, or miss a deadline that was hiding in plain sight twelve months out.

 One financial year, two dates on the calendar